 In version 7.4, the last eleven words "and may not be an entry into competition or quiz" were added.
 WASPA had received a large number of complaints from consumers who claimed to have been tricked into subscribing to services while entering competitions or quizzes.
-The modification was intended to prohibit the practice of

-"bundling" competitions/quizzes and subscription services.
+The modification was intended to prohibit the practice of "bundling" competitions/quizzes and subscription services.
 Requiring a specific, separate request from a customer to be subscribed to a service prevents the automatic subscription to a service, when a customer intended only to participate in a quiz or competition.

 11.2.3.
 Notwithstanding the above clause, it is permissible for a customer to be included as a participant in a promotional draw or competition as an additional benefit to being a subscription service customer.
-In such a case, it must be clear to the customer that the promotional draw or competition is ancillary to the subscription service, and the process of joining the subscription service may not be disguised as an entry into a competition.
+In such a case, it must be reasonably clear to the customer that the promotional draw or competition is ancillary to the subscription service, and the process of joining the subscription service may not be disguised as an entry into a competition.

 This clause was introduced in version 10.0.
 The original intent of clause 11.2.2 was to prevent customers from being tricked into joining a subscription service when they thought they were entering a competition.
 However, it was not intended to prevent someone who has deliberately joined a subscription service from being included in a promotional draw.
 This clause is intended to clarify this.
+In version 11.0, the word "reasonably" was inserted near the beginning of the second sentence.